sarahsaleem05/FaceBook-Page---TestNG/README.md

-# Here’s a brief description you can use for your GitHub repository:

----

 ### Facebook Login UI Automation Test

 This project contains an automated test suite for verifying various elements of the Facebook login page using **Selenium WebDriver** and **TestNG**.
 The tests cover several aspects of the login page UI, including: